Click here to read the first part of the trip.

 I set up camp and then have walk around to see where I can swim in the waters.
 The bore water is extremely hot, well over 70â°C close to the bore.
 It flows down a channel into a pool.
 This is still way too hot.
 It then flows into another pool.
 About half way down this pool the water drops to 40â°C or so and then past here it is cool enough to safely enter the water.
 At 2:05 pm I go for a swim.

-It is a little difficult to get into the water as it is very muddy and you need to carefully step into the water.
+It is a little difficult to get into the water as it is very muddy and you need to carefully step into the water or else you will slip and end up all muddy.
 The same getting out.
 I can spend only 15 minutes at the most in this water as it is so hot and you start to feel a bit woozy.
 I go back to the car and have a cuppa and read.
 While I am doing this, I take a count of vehicles going past the bore.
 I extrapolate this to be about 200 vehicles an hour!
 Certainly is busy.

 Weather: Fine, maximum of 22ÂșC